qiuxan/resume/README.md

 * __Database Migration__: Designed and implemented Laravel database migrations with MySQL.

-* __Feature Enhancement__: Added new features to meet sales team requirements, ensuring the system aligns with business needs.
+* __Feature Enhancement__: Developed new features to meet sales team requirements, ensuring the system aligns with business needs.

 * __System Optimization__: Optimized performance by resolving N+1 query issues and implemented custom middleware to support new features.